 "We're all Stories in the End.
 Let's make it a good one, Eh?"

-Amy groaned, curling in on herself as she lay half unconscious on the cold floor.
+She groaned, curling in on herself as she lay half unconscious on the cold floor.
 Her head pounded like a bad hangover and she felt like she was going to vomit.
 She tried to calm her stomach as she rolled on her side, ignoring the shooting pain in her head.
-Her vision was blurry and her eyes watered.
+Her blurred and her eyes watered and she blinked furiously to try and clear her sight.

 Where was she?
 She could remember something, a cool brush against her back, a pressure, and then nothing.
 She had been scattered across time, being pulled so very far away.
 Away from her raggedy man.